 While developing the visual language, I wanted to remain true to the character and personality of the object.
 Record Players pumped life, love, and culture into our society and I made sure the book would echo this inviting but energetic tone.

 To create cohesion between the images I added a gradient overlay to the photos.
 The textures and elements I derived from the artifact.
 I used circular motifs throughout the book to echo the shape of the Record.
 The lined patterns come from the grooved surface of the Record.
-The grainy gradients represent the static/white noise that is characteristic of the Record Player's unique sound.
+The grainy gradients represent the static/white noise that is characteristic to the Record Player's unique sound.
 The speckled texture visualizes the specs of dust that cling to the surface of the Record.
 The brand captures the novel experience of listening to music on the Record Player.

 SIZE AND FORM